 Bumptious sauce recorded for Paramount in 1929 by different lineups including Leroy Carr, Scrapper Blackwell, Tampa Red and Blind Blake, and Bob Robinson on banjo and clarinet.
 Archetypal Crumb; 180g.

-Moving, skilfully epistolary song-writing from inside the belly of Apartheid.
+Heart-breaking, skilfully epistolary song-writing from inside the belly of Apartheid, on a killer rhythm.

 Xavier Charles (clarinet, harmonica), Ivar Grydeland (electric guitar, banjo, sruti), Christian Wallumrod (prepared piano, harmonium), Ingar Zach (gran cassa, percussion).